RediSearch/RediSearch/docs/Extensions.md

 There are two kinds of extension APIs at the moment:

 1. **Query Expanders**, whose role is to expand query tokens (i.e. stemmers).
-2. **Scoring Funtions**, whose role is to rank search results in query time.
+2. **Scoring Functions**, whose role is to rank search results in query time.

-## Registering and Loading Extensions
+## Registering and loading extensions

 Extensions should be compiled into .so files, and loaded into RediSearch on initialization of the module.